Our travel guide to backpacking in Arunachal Pradesh, for those interested in exploring one of India’s most beautiful—and least visited—states.

 Monpa (majority), Takpa

-Either Bomdila or Dirang are a good stopover point during your journey to Tawang… unless you like 14 straight hours of bumpy driving!
+Either Bomdila or Dirang is a good stopover point during your journey to Tawang… unless you like 14 straight hours of bumpy driving!
 Bomdila town isn’t remarkable, but a peaceful and clean monastery overlooks it from above, and the monks are friendly and happy to chat and offer the occasional butter tea.

 How to get to Bomdila